-- 1. Isolation, and culture of microorganism primary and secondary screening of industrial strains and strain improvement methods of industrially important microorganisms - 2.
-Maintenance and preservation of industrial microorganisms - 3.
-Immobilization of enzymes, cells, methods and its applications - 4.
-Characteristics of microorganisms and their industrial applications
+- 1. Isolation, and culture of microorganism primary and secondary screening of industrial strains improvement of industrial important microorganism - 2.
+Characteristics of microorganisms - 3.
+Maintenance and preservation of industrial microorganisms - 4.
+Immobilization process immobilization of cells and enzymes and its applications